bitst0rm-pub/Formatter/README.md

 ### The Quick Options

 This feature is designed to help users quickly access and switch between options, without the need to navigate the Settings file.
-It has no default values and is _primarily_ intended for temporarily toggling between File Format and Dir Format modes.<br />
+It has no default values and is _primarily_ intended for temporarily toggling between File Format and Dir Format modes, given the limited UI and API design of Sublime Text.<br />
 It includes 3 modes:

 - **Temporary Quick Options (TQO)**: By default, all options are temporary and only take effect during the current Sublime session.
 They will be automatically reset when you close Sublime.